ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 List of Suggested Projects for GSoC 2021
 ========================================

-This is a list of projects suggested by ArduPilot developers for `GSoC 2020 <https://summerofcode.withgoogle.com/>`__.
+This is a list of projects suggested by ArduPilot developers for `GSoC 2021 <https://summerofcode.withgoogle.com/>`__.
+GSoC has changed the format of its 2021 edition to reduce the number of hours per project from 350hr down to 174hrs, the list bellow contains project suggestions that should meet this criteria depending also on the skill level of the participant.
 These are only suggestions, and if you have your own ideas then please discuss them on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ or on the `discuss server here <https://discuss.ardupilot.org/c/google-summer-of-code>`__.
-We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2020.
+We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2021.

 - :ref:`Optical flow <common-optical-flow-sensor-setup>` calibration improvements
 - :ref:`Object avoidance <common-object-avoidance-landing-page>` support for `MYNT EYE depth camera <https://www.mynteye.com/pages/products>`__